Virginia Tech Healthcare AppJam

 feel is most appropriate to present their designs.
 This includes everything from Prezi, to video

 to PowerPoint.
-The final presentation will be conducted in a “Shark Tank” format allowing
+The final presentation essay writing will be conducted in a “Shark Tank” format allowing

 participants to ‘sell their concept’ and judges to ask probing questions.